otp-demo/otp-gitops-apps/clusters/cluster-services/vault/README.md

 vault-2-azure0    vault-2.azure0.vault-internal.vault.svc.clusterset.local:8201    follower    false
 ```

+Extra information on a node can be gained from

 # Extra Information
+## Backing Storage
+Vault uses the default storageclass for creating its PVCs.
 ## Communications
 The deployment takes advantage of submariner (also part of the OTP pattern) to create Layer 3 tunnels using IPSec to create a secure and consistent (in naming and behavior) connection between clusters.

 The Vault nodes are configured in a mesh, i.e all nodes talking to all nodes.
 ## TLS
 TLS certificates are used between each node.
 Their creation is handled by a local instance of cert-manager using a self signed CA, that is acting as an intermediate CA for that cluster and namespace.
-Refer to the cert-manager [README.md] for more details.
+Refer to the cert-manager [README.md]( https://github.com/nickmerrett/otp-gitops-services/tree/master/instances/cert-manager) for more details.

 Certificates are also created for the routes created for external access, the certificates when created should also include DNS names for all possible external URLs.
 These certificates are generated off the self-signed CA and thus will come up as untrusted/unsafe in web browsers.
 Applications accessing the vault including, cert-manager and external-secrets will likely need to have CA bundles supplied in order for them to open a trusted TLS connection to the vault.